 Skills required to become a machine learning engineer

 You can’t gather all the skills from day 1.
-ML engineer’s job is challenging, exhausting and you can master it only with experience.
+ML engineer’s job is challenging and exhausting, and you can master it only with experience.
 However, as an entry-level ML engineer, you should possess some mandatory skills:

 - Solid understanding of data structures, algorithms, SDLC, and data modeling